Technology at Black Orthodontics

 Because dental benefits differ significantly from policy to policy, you should review your policy coverage.
 If you have orthodontic coverage, Damon System braces are covered to the same extent as regular braces.

 Dr. Black will help you find options to make your treatment affordable.
 He offers flexible and affordable monthly payment plans, many with no down payment and no interest.
-Dr. Black also offers third-party patient financing programs specifically designed for health-care expenses, that makes it easier for you to get the treatment or procedures you want and need.
+Dr. Black also offers third-party patient financing programs specifically designed for healthcare expenses, which makes it easier for you to get the treatment or procedures you want and need.

 Yes.
-In both clinical research and in orthodontic and dental practices nationwide, Invisalign has been proven effective at straightening teeth.
+In both clinical research and in orthodontic and dental practices nationwide, Invisalign aligners have been proven effective at straightening teeth.

 Invisalign uses 3-D computer imaging technology to depict the complete treatment plan from the initial position to the final desired position from which a series of custom-made “aligners” are produced.
 Each “aligner” moves teeth incrementally and is worn for about two weeks, then replaced by the next in the series until the final position is achieved.